quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the packets with the original version are part of the same connection as the VN packet and the packets with the negotiated version.

-For the duration of the version negotiation process, clients MUST use the same 5-tuple (source and destination IP addresses and UDP port numbers).
-During that time, clients MUST also use the same Destination Connection ID, except if the server explicitly instructs the client to use a different Destination Connection ID.
-This allows load balancers to ensure that packets for a given connection are routed to the same server.

 # Compatible Versions